Bartuğ Elmaz: Galatasaray

 Elmaz is a product of Galatasaray Academy.
 On 17 November 2020, he signed his first professional contract with Galatasaray.
 The following month, on 22 December 2020, Elmaz made his professional debut for Galatasaray in a 3–1 Süper Lig win over Göztepe.

 Marseille

 In January 2022, Elmaz signed a pre-contract deal to join Marseille.
 He officially joined the Ligue 1 team in June 2022.
 He made his debut for the team in a 2–0 win over Hyères in the Coupe de France match on 7 January 2023.

 Fenerbahçe

 On 20 July 2023, Elmaz joined Fenerbahçe on a three-year contract.

 He made his debut with the team in a 3–0 UEFA Europa Conference League win over Maribor on 17 August 2023.
 On 21 August 2023, he made his Süper Lig debut against Samsunspor in an away match, which Fenerbahçe won 2–0.
 On 9 January 2025, Elmaz scored his first goal for Fenerbahçe against Kasımpaşa in a Turkish Cup match, helping his team to a 3–0 win.

+On 12 September 2025, he extended his contract until the end of the 2027–28 season.

+On 9 September 2026, he made his Champions League league phase debut as a starter in the 1-1 draw, 2026–27 UEFA Champions League opening week match against Roma, and shown a successful performance.